telerik/ajax-docs/controls/editor/mobile-support/phone-layout/dialogs.md

 Mobile dialogs are also used when editing attributes of selected HTML elements (e.g., **Table Properties** and **Table Border** dialogs) and when performing find & replace operations.

+>note You can find more details on the end user experience of the mobile dialogs in the [Phone Layout End User Experience]({%slug editor/mobile-support/phone-layout/end-user-experience%}) article.

 ## Configure Built-in Dialogs

-Dialogs in the **mobile rendering** are configured just like the desktop-oriented dialogs:

-* Define the `Telerik.Web.UI.DialogHandler` HTTP handler in the web.config file, as illustrated in the [Dialogs Overview]({%slug editor/functionality/dialogs/overview%}) article. *The full list of the required and optional web.config settings is available in the [web.config Settings Overview]({%slug general-information/web-config-settings-overview%}) article*.
+Dialogs in **mobile rendering** are configured just like the desktop-oriented dialogs.
+You should define the dialog HTTP handler according the [Dialogs Overview]({%slug editor/functionality/dialogs/overview%}) article. *The full list of the required and optional web.config settings is available in the [web.config Settings Overview]({%slug general-information/web-config-settings-overview%}) article*.

-* Configure the view/upload/delete paths for the File Browser Dialogs, as illustrated in the [File Browser Dialogs Overview]({%slug editor/functionality/dialogs/file-browser-dialogs/overview%}) article.
+To setup the paths for the Insert dialogs follow the instruction from the [File Browser Dialogs Overview]({%slug editor/functionality/dialogs/file-browser-dialogs/overview%}) article.

 ## Customize Built-in Dialogs